 A person will likely experience physical, mental, or emotional symptoms once becoming med-free, so finding a healthy daily routine is important.
 As a basic roadmap, a person recovering from benzo use, anxiety, or any mental health condition should follow a regimen that makes their health the top priority.
 Be sure to incorporate healthy activities and a well-planned diet to support neurochemistry repair.

-Holistic Ativan Dependency Treatment at Alternative to Meds Center
+Holistic Ativan Tapering and Treatment at Alternative to Meds Center

-Alternative to Meds Center, a holistic psychiatry center located in Sedona, Arizona, has incorporated an educational program into the tapering program, that explains how to maintain good health after returning home.
+The program incorporates an educational segment into the tapering program, that explains much information about how to maintain good health after returning home.

 A person can turn their entire life around once becoming med-free.
-During their inpatient program, clients are given various nutrient therapies combined with Chinese medicine modalities, toxin removal therapies, and other adjunctive treatments to alleviate the symptoms of medication withdrawal.
-Thousands of cases of even the most severe Ativan withdrawal symptoms have been assessed, treated, and maintained through the oversight of the medical team at Alternative to Meds.
+Thousands of cases of even the most severe condition have been assessed, treated, and safely assisted with the oversight of the medical team at Alternative to Meds.
 The best treatment protocols in the world are delivered at Alternative to Meds Center in the context of a well-managed, individually tailored Ativan dependency recovery program.
+Insurance-wise, the center is covered by the most widely used private insurers.
+Please contact us to find out more about how our Ativan tapering program in a comfortable and welcoming facility may be the answer you have been looking for.

 12. Brett J, Murnion B. Management of benzodiazepine misuse and dependence.
 Aust Prescr.
 2015 Oct;38(5):152-5. doi: 10.18773/austprescr.2015.055.
 Epub 2015 Oct 1.
 PMID: 26648651; PMCID: PMC4657308. [cited 2022 Aug 7]